oracle-livelabs/oci/oci-opensearch/SIEM/siem.md

-## Step 5: Generate finfings and alarms using sample data
+## Step 5: Generate Findings and Alarms using sample data
-Given that we created the Dector with Detection rules, now we can add sample apache access log data to trigger findings and alerts.
+Given that we created the Detector with Detection rules, now we can add sample Apache access log data to trigger findings and alerts.
 Go to **Management** \ **Dev tools**  in the dashboard:
-Upload the Apache access logs data ulizing the command:
+Upload the Apache access logs data utilizing the following command:
 ```html
    <copy>POST apache_accesslogs/_bulk
 { "create" : {} }